adambard/learnxinyminutes-docs/c.html.markdown

     0x04 ^ 0x0F; // => 0x0B (bitwise XOR)
     0x01 << 1; // => 0x02 (bitwise left shift (by 1))
     0x02 >> 1; // => 0x01 (bitwise right shift (by 1))

+    // Be careful when shifting signed integers - the following are all undefined behavior:
+    // - shifting into the sign bit of a signed integer (int a = 1 << 32)
+    // - left-shifting a negative number (int a = -1 << 2)
+    // - shifting by an offset which is more than or equal to the width of the type of the LHS:
+    //   int a = 1 << 32; // UB if int is 32 bits wide

     ///////////////////////////////////////
     // Control Structures